ta0kira/locking-container/readme.txt

   write.clear();

 ...the respective lock on 'my_int' will be released.
 That's all there is to it!
 (But, see the very end for Scoping Concerns.)
+Also, any of the "get" functions discussed in this document take an optional 'bool' argument that indicates blocking preference.
+Set this to 'false' if you don't want to block for a lock.
+Note that there might still be a slight block while waiting for access to the status information stored by the lock.

 ----- Lock Types -----